 Finally, there are essential cultural components to football.
-The German fans yell less than the rest because, being full of beer to their eyebrows, they,d spill it if they did. the Italians rarely win save by cheating but are always the best dressed team.
-The french always lose because the field is too narrow, heavy or green, regardless of the fact that the same goes for their rivals.
-The Brits do their best never to claim the Cup ( save that mishap in 1966 at home ) in return for having ( re) invented the sport and when in doubt over who’s the best or of a draw, the Cup is awarded to Brazil.
+The German fans yell less than the rest because, being full of beer to their eyebrows, they’d spill it if they did.
+The Italians rarely win save by cheating but are always the best dressed team.
+The French always lose because the field is too narrow, heavy or green, regardless of the fact that the same goes for their rivals.
+The Brits do their best never to claim the Cup ( save that mishap in 1966 at home ) in return for having ( re) invented the sport and when in doubt over who’s the best or in case of a draw, the Cup is awarded to Brazil.

-There are also fewer chances for the USA to win a World Cup in the next decades ( considering that only 9 countries out of nearly 80 participants qualified won the world’s most difficult tourney in 19 competitions not counting this one ) than for a snowball to reach the ground in hell.
+There are also fewer chances for the USA to win a World Cup in the next decades ( considering that only 9 countries, out of nearly 80 participants qualified over the years, won the world’s most difficult tourney in 19 competitions not counting this one ) than for a snowball to reach the ground in hell.